Hepatobiliary Fluke Infection in Small Animals

 Clinical signs of illness in dogs with schistosomiasis may manifest as early as a few days to months after infection.
 Young adult dogs are more commonly affected.
 Common clinical features (in descending order) include lethargy, weight loss, vomiting, diarrhea, inappetence, hypercalcemia, PU/PD, and more rarely, melena.
 The most common hematologic findings are lymphopenia and mild to marked thrombocytopenia, with eosinophilia being uncommon.
 Schistocytes have been seen in some dogs, reflecting intravascular shearing injury of RBCs.
 Common serum biochemical features include modest azotemia (BUN and creatinine), hyperglobulinemia, total and ionized hypercalcemia, and hyperglobulinemia.
 Liver enzyme activity is variable.
 Hypercalcemia is thought to reflect granulomatous inflammation.
 Acquired immunodeficiency (neoplasia, drug therapy) may increase susceptibility to infection.

 Because fluke-infected cats may remain asymptomatic, diagnosis can be difficult.
 Eggs may not be detected on fecal examination, because they are only sporadically passed and demonstrate variable morphology (immature and embryonated forms).
-Furthermore, fluke eggs are small, and routinely used fecal methods are relatively insensitive for fluke egg detection.
+In addition, fluke eggs are small, and routinely used fecal methods are relatively insensitive for fluke egg detection.
 Furthermore, development of bile duct obstruction and fibrosis may impede passage of fluke eggs into bile and feces.

-Treatment of suspected fluke infestation involves treatment with praziquantel (based on dosing extrapolated from experimentally infected animals and proved to control schistosome infection in dogs).
+Suspected fluke infestation is treated with praziquantel (based on dosing extrapolated from experimentally infected animals and proved to control schistosome infection in dogs).
 Praziquantel at 20–25 mg/kg body wt, tid for 3 days, has been effective in some but not all treated animals.
 Eggs may continue to be passed in feces for up to 2 mo after successful treatment in cats, and reinfection may complicate assessment of treatment response.
 Some infected dogs have been treated with fenbendazole (50 mg/kg body wt/day, PO, for 10 days) with or without concurrent praziquantel administration.
 Prednisolone is used to reduce fluke-associated inflammation (2 mg/kg/day for 2–4 wk, tapered in 50% decrements every 2 wk).
 Ursodeoxycholic acid is recommended for bile duct–associated lesions given at 15–20 mg/kg, PO, divided bid and administered with food to initiate hydrocholeresis.
 Broad-spectrum antibiotic coverage is recommended to protect against secondary bacterial infections associated with migrating or dying flukes.
 Vitamin E (10 IU/kg/day, PO) and SAMe (20–40 mg/kg/day, PO) are given until liver enzymes normalize.
 If necessary, an antiemetic can be administered, eg, metoclopramide (0.2–0.5 mg/kg, PO or SC, every 6–8 hr) or maropitant (1 mg/kg/day for no more than 5 consecutive days).

 Treatment results are variable, but prognosis is favorable in mild fluke infestation.
 Other rare parasites of the biliary tract include Amphimerus pseudofelineus, Metorchis conjunctus, and Eurytrema procyonis.
 (Also see Hepatic Flukes.)
 Similar assessment and treatment strategies are warranted.